sr99622/wabash/README.md

 &nbsp;

 ### Introduction
+---
 Building wabash on Linux requires FFmpeg libraries.
 Installing the libraries can be done using the distribution package manager.
 This approach, while simple, has some drawbacks.
 The FFmpeg version installed by the package manager will have many features which are unnecessary for the wabash program, and will introduce a complex web of dependencies which in practical terms is nearly impossible to untangle.
 If program portability is not a concern, this approach will work just fine.
 If installation on an arbitrary target is required, another approach will be needed.

 A portable version of FFmpeg containing only the necessary library components for the wabash program can be created by compiling from source.
 There are scripts to do this included with the repository.
 An important consideration when building a portable program is the version of the Linux kernel on which the library components are built.
 The Linux kernel is designed to be backward compatible such that programs and libraries built on older versions of the kernel will work on newer versions without modification.
 This is a very important property of the kernel design.
 The practical implication is that the program or library under development should be compiled on the oldest  version of the kernel as possible in order to achieve maximum compatibility.

 There exist several methods to achieve the goal of maximum compatibilty through compilation on older kernel versions.
-Experience with these methods has led to the following suggestion, which is to create a virtual machine and install the oldest maintained version of Linux Mint onto the virtul machine and compile there.
+Experience with these methods has led to the following suggestion, which is to create a virtual machine and install the oldest maintained version of Linux Mint onto the virtual machine and compile there.
 Because Linux Mint is based on older versions of Ubuntu, it will provide the historical version of the kernel which is maintained to avoid security and stability issues.
 At the time of this writing, [Linux Mint 21 Vanessa](https://linuxmint.com/edition.php?id=299) is the oldest maintained version and provides the 5.15 kernel along with glibc versions 2.34 and 2.35, depending on the application requirements.
 These versions should provide wide compatibility with most modern Linux versions.

+&nbsp;
-### Installing libvirt
+### Install libvirt on the Host
+---
 ```
 sudo dnf install @virtualization qemu-kvm libvirt-client libvirt-daemon-kvm virt-manager
 sudo systemctl start libvirtd